terraform-linters/tflint-ruleset-opa/README.md

 - Go v1.19

 ## Installation

-NOTE: This plugin is working in progress.
-There is no way to install it.

 You can install the plugin by adding a config to `.tflint.hcl` and running `tflint --init`: